Jakariw/EasyShopCapstone-3/README.md

 ## 📝 Project Description
 EasyShop is a Spring Boot-based e-commerce API backend for an online store.
 This project serves as the backend system for Version 2 of the EasyShop platform, building upon an existing operational system (Version 1).
 The API handles user authentication, product management, shopping cart functionality, and order processing.

+## ✍️ Application Requirements:
+Version 1 of this website allows users to browse products in various categories, add them to a shopping cart and check out to order the products.
+All of the features of the UI are fully functional.
+The changes and development will only need to be done in the backend Spring Boot Java API project.

+### 💻 Existing API Includes:
+ - User registration and login
+ - The ability to display products by category
+ - Search for or filter the products list

 ## 🚀 Key Features

 - 🔒 User registration and authentication (JWT token-based)